hackerbaylabs/marketing/README.md

-# HackerBay Ventures Marketing
+# HackerBay Labs Marketing

 This repo is open and transparent to the world.
-If you're looking for marketing materials of HackerBay Ventures like logos, description and more.
+If you're looking for marketing materials of HackerBay Labs like logos, description and more.
 It's all here in this repo.

 ## Description

 ### One Sentence Pitch
-We invest in bold technology businesses.
+Incremental Digital Transformation for Enterprises.

 ### Small Description (140 characters)
-We invest in bold technology businesses focussed on profitability and sustainability over reckless and mindless growth.
+We help the world’s leading companies build amazing apps and services that are simple, beautiful and easy to use.

 ### Description (500 characters)
 We invest in bold technology businesses focussed on profitability and sustainability over reckless and mindless growth.
 We typically look for early stage technology or technology-enabled businesses that have been in operations for at least a year or more, have a little revenue (minimum $10k, ideally $20K, as high as $100K anually), and have a high quality team in place.